-For example, in speech recognition, to recognize the uttered words, in addition to the acoustic input, we can also use the video image of the speaker's lips as the words are spoken.
+For example, in speech recognition, to recognize the uttered words, in addition to the acoustic input, we can also use the video image of the speaker's lips and shape of the mouth as the words are spoken.
 This is similar to sensor fusion where the data from different sensors are integrated to extract more information for a specific application.
+Another example is information, for example, image retrieval where in addition to the image itself, we may also have text annotation in the form of keywords.
+In such a case, we want to be able to combine both of these sources to find the right set of images; this is also sometimes called multi-view learning.